colemickens/nixos-flake-example/README.md

 # nixos-flake-example

+**NOTE**: nixflk is a better example repo for a full NixOS config layout, this repo is mostly to provide more context+examples around flakes, and to show that you can produce the same EXACT system with flakes as with nix-build, if you know what to do.

 This readme starts out with an attempt to explain and justify flakes.
 It also contains some examples of `nix` cli flakes syntax and tips for adopting flakes in your project.